-Preparing for cold and flu season is very important.
+Preparing for the cold and flu season is very important.
 There are many types of viruses.
 They all behave similarly and have similar characteristics.
 Many things that help with one viral strain help with others, too.
-You could have a cold or flu or a more serious viral infection like meningitis, Epstein Barr (mononucleosis), chickenpox, shingles, or HIV and still benefit from similar nutritional support.
+You could have a cold or flu or a more serious viral infection like meningitis, Epstein Barr (mononucleosis), chickenpox, shingles, or HIV, and still benefit from similar nutritional support.
 This article is not intended as a substitute for medical care, diagnosis, and/or treatment.
 Always seek the advice of your Medical Doctor for questions about a medical condition before you start learning how to prepare for flu season naturally.

 Viruses spread in different ways, depending on the virus.
 Hepatitis C, a liver disease, is spread through body fluid.
 Influenza can be spread by coming in contact with the virus that has been left behind on an object or through the air.
 Immune challenges like bacteria divide to grow.
 Fungi grow in the body by spreading spores.
 But, viruses replicate differently once they are in the body.
 They attach to cells and then penetrate the cell.
 Then, these cells are unable to function normally.

 Many viruses like the liver and replicate there.
 They can also get stuck there as the body is going through normal detox and healing processes.
 Viruses also impact nerve lines.
 This is why people often have headaches when they have a virus.
 The pain with shingles is because the nerve is inflamed by the virus.

 During the flu season and if you have a history of viruses keep your immune system strong with the following tools and vitamins for your immune system:

 - Keep your cells healthy with a whole food vitamin C supplement like Cyruta Plus or Cataplex C. If you keep the cell wall strong viruses can’t penetrate as easily.